NathanielInman/slush-justice/README.md

 - There have been many [Slush][1] generators that have been instrumental in getting all those pesky apps developed on time.
 It's great to finally have an alternative to Yeoman.
-- [Webpack][8] has been an instrumental boost in productivity and clean code, allowing the the use of the ES2015 module system.
+- [Parcel][8] has been an instrumental boost in productivity and clean code, allowing the the use of the ES2015 module system.
+Moving from webpack has greatly improved speed
 - Though [Pug][2] (formerly Jade,) has been seen predominately as a server-side helper for templating, I find it incredibly helpful on front-end projects where I'm using a build system anyways, as the syntax is far easier to read and reduces duplication of